HOME

 2. 2.
 Any topics are acceptable as long as they align with local learning themes and objectives

 3. 3.
-Students must work with local communities, governmentns, NGOs, businesses, or other organizations during the research and design process
+Students must work with local communities, governments, NGOs, businesses, or other organizations during the research and design process

 4. 4.
-Projct implementation assessed through progress reports and presentation of final resulty
+Project implementation assessed through progress reports and presentation of final result

 • Team Activity